davvidbaker/Swyzzle/README.md

 ## Packaging
 Run `electron-packager . --overwrite` _assuming you are on a Mac_.
 For more information about packaging see the [electron-packager documentation](https://github.com/electron-userland/electron-packager)

+# TODO
+- [ ] Create advanced section in preferences that allows you to write your own shaders (that can use a predetermined list of uniforms and attributes, like in ShaderToy)
+- [ ] Allow user to save aforementioned custom shaders
 #### License [MIT](LICENSE.md)